atomizejs/atomizejs.github.com/getting_started.markdown

 date to the `x` property, the second client will start the transaction with the default empty root object, and thus start down the first branch of the `if` statement.
-It is only when the second client tries to commit the effects of the transaction that it'll be notified by the AtomizeJS server that it ran the transaction function on out-of-date data.
+It is only when the second client tries to commit the effects of the transaction that it'll find out from the AtomizeJS server that it ran the transaction function on out-of-date data.
 At that point, the second client will be sent the most up-to-date version of the `root` object, which will have the `x`